 The temperature decrease as the depth increases can be seen by the temperature-depth profile of the Ocean Water and this profile shows the boundary region between the deep layers of ocean water and the surface waters.

-This boundary starts around 100-400 m below the sea surface and it extends up to several metres deep and this boundary from where there is a rapid decrease of temperature is called the Thermocline and about 90% of the total volume of water is found below the Thermocline and also in this region, the temperature approaches 0° C (Approx).
+This boundary starts around 100-400 m below the sea surface and extends up to several meters deep this boundary from where there is a rapid decrease of temperature is called the Thermocline and about 90% of the total volume of water is found below the Thermocline and also in this region, the temperature approaches 0° C (Approx).

 The temperature structure of the oceans over the middle and low latitudes can be explained by a three-layer system from the surface to the bottom